arthurnn/twirp-ruby/README.md

 c = Example::HelloWorldClient.new("http://localhost:3000")
 ```

-Generated clients implement the methods defined in the proto file:
+Clients implement the same methods as in the service and return a response object with `data` or `error`:

 ```ruby
 resp = c.hello(name: "World")